Junlin-LONG/cse412a_sp22/README.md

 # cse412a_sp22 Introduction to AI
+- Course projcet of CSE412A: Introduction to Artificial Intelligence (Spring 2022) at Washington University in St. Louis.
+Instructed by [William Yeoh](https://sites.wustl.edu/wyeoh/).
-An artificial intelligence porject related to the classic game Pac-Man based on Python
+- An artificial intelligence porject related to the classic game Pac-Man based on Python.

 ## Project 1
 The Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.